 When putting food inside your fridge or freezer, allow it to cool down naturally first.
 The less work your fridge-freezer has to do, the less energy it will use.

 Don’t leave the door open when taking food out.
-The longer the door is open, the more cold air escapes, and the more energy is needed to reduce the temperature again once the door is closed.
+The longer the door is open, the more cold air escapes and the more energy is needed to reduce the temperature again once the door is closed.

-A thermometer can be a key to saving money in refrigerator or freezer.
+A thermometer can be a key to saving money in a refrigerator or freezer.
 Too-cold temperatures waste energy, while too-warm temps lead to premature food spoilage.